To pay your

 For your convenience, the Trustee’s Office provides several locations to pay Property Tax which include the following (please have your tax notice(s) to ensure correct posting of your payment):

 · Trustee’s Office on the 3rd Floor of the Courthouse at 347 Court Street in Maryville (in person or by mail)

 · Internet payments with VISA or MasterCard through this website (a convenience fee applies - see below for explanation – Blount County Government does not benefit from this fee)

-· Blount County Clerk satellite offices at Foothills Mall or Chamber of Commerce drive-thru – checks only, no cash at these locations
+· Blount County Clerk satellite offices at Foothills Mall or the Drive-Thru next to the Blount County Library – checks only, NO CASH at these locations

 Property Tax Freeze Program

 In July 2007, the State of Tennessee adopted a Property Tax Freeze Program for certain homeowners 65 years of age or older with a total combined annual income that does not exceed an amount set by State law each year.
-The Blount County Commission approved this new program for Blount County in December 2007.
+The Blount County Board of Commissioners approved this new program for Blount County in December 2007.
 The role of the Trustee's Office is to accept annual applications from eligible homeowners who desire to have all or a portion of their county property taxes frozen.
 The following are some key details:

 If you feel that you or someone you know may qualify for this program, please contact our office to get more details and to find out what documents we may need from you.
 For more information about the program, you may also visit the State's website at http://www.comptroller.tn.gov/pa/taxfreeze.asp.